The Stocks to Avoid in Trump’s New Economy

 And it favors 1) Tax liberation, 2) Tech liberation and 3) Energy liberation.
 Plenty of stocks are going to benefit from that.

-So, in today’s Market 360, I want to give you an idea of what to expect in this new economic regime.
+So, today, I want to give you an idea of what to expect in this new economic regime.

 But Trump 2.0 will produce plenty of losers as well.

-Note: Editor’s Note: With economic policy poised to make a dramatic turn under the second Trump administration, the old playbook no longer applies.
-The winners of the past decade may become the laggards of tomorrow, and companies built on fragile foundations already showing signs of stress.